Inheritance Tax Planning Specialists

 FAQs

 Inheritance Tax (IHT) is a tax on the estate of someone who has passed away, including all property, possessions and money.
-This reduces how much value will be passed to your beneficiaries.
+This reduces the total value passed to your beneficiaries.

 Inheritance tax and estate planning involve organising your financial affairs to minimise the amount of IHT that will be due on your estate when you pass away.
 The goal is to maximise the value of the estate that can be passed on to beneficiaries.

-For IHT planning advice, please contact our dedicated team of accountants today.
+For IHT planning advice, please contact our dedicated team of inheritance tax planning accountants today.

 In the current tax year, 2024/25, IHT is applied to estates worth over £325,000.